tarundalai1999/Microservices/README.md

-Deploying a E-Commerce Website Based Project, Using CI/CD & Microservices Method Tools Used
+Deploying an E-Commerce Website Project, Using CI/CD & Microservices Method Tools Used
 - AWS EC2
 - AWS EKS
 - Jenkins
-- Git
 - GitHub
 - Docker

 Procedure Of This Project.
-- Understanding the workflow of Microservice Project.
+- Understanding the workflow of the Microservice Project.
-- Setup Infra VM, Jenkins, EKS.
+- Set up Infra VM, Jenkins, and EKS.
 - Configure Jenkins.
 - Multibranch Pipeline For CICD.